redis/docs/content/integrate/write-behind/installation/install-rdi-cli.md

 - rdi
 description: Install Redis Data Integration CLI
 group: di
-linkTitle: Install RDI CLI
+linkTitle: Install Write-behind CLI
 summary: Redis Data Integration keeps Redis in sync with the primary database in near real time.
 type: integration
 weight: 10
 ---

-The following installation instructions install the RDI CLI on a local workstation.
+The following installation instructions install the Write-behind CLI on a local workstation.

-RDI installation is done via the RDI CLI.
+Write-behind installation is done via the Write-behind CLI.
 The CLI should have network access to the Redis Enterprise cluster API (port 9443 by default).

-### Download RDI CLI
+### Download Write-behind CLI

 #### Ubuntu 20.04